astronautlabs/bitstream/README.md

 In the above, if `length` is read as `30`, then the `value` field is read/written as 30 bits long.

+Discriminants are available on most other properties as well.
+Discriminants are an important mechanism to enable element variation.

 ### Variation

 Many bitstream formats have the concept of _specialization_.
 BitstreamElement represents this using the "Variant" system.
 Any BitstreamElement class may have zero or more "Variant" classes which are automatically substituted for the class which is being read.

 ```typescript
 class BaseElement extends BitstreamElement {